 We know that when they were in power from 1996 to 2001, many things were forbidden.
 Culture was forbidden: no right to music, television, dance or human representations.
 Women in particular had no rights.
 Specifically, they were not allowed to go out alone, without a male presence, nor to go to work, and little girls were not allowed to go to school.

-In general, violence was a daily occurrence for Afghans.
+In general, violence was the daily lot of Afghans.

-Today, in the territories of Afghanistan already controlled by the Taliban for several months, young girls have already been kidnapped for forced marriage, and even if they can go to school, it's only until the age of 7.
+Today, in the territories of Afghanistan already controlled by the Taliban for several months, there have already been kidnappings of young girls for forced marriage, and even if young girls can go to school, it's only until the age of 7.

-With their arrival, Afghan women risk seeing their rights trampled once again: forced to cover themselves completely, to wear the so-called burqa, forbidden to work (so widowed women live in poverty), forbidden to go out without being accompanied by a man, forced to stay at home...
-The list is long, many are raped and sold into sexual slavery, mutilated, and stonings against women suspected of adultery are commonplace, in short: they live in violence and fear.
+With their arrival, Afghan women risk seeing their rights trampled once again: forced to cover themselves completely, to wear what is known as the burqa, forbidden to work (so widowed women live in poverty), forbidden to go out without being accompanied by a man, forced to stay at home...
+The list is long, many are raped and sold as sex slaves, mutilated, and stonings against women suspected of adultery are common, in short: they live in violence and fear.

 They are deprived of their most fundamental rights, such as the right to go to school for little girls.
 Education, and therefore the emancipation of women under the Taliban regime, is very complicated.

-School is essential to ensure decent living conditions for young women, so that they can become emancipated, have a job, earn their own money and not be destined to remain housewives and live solely by their role as mothers.
+Schooling is essential to ensure decent living conditions for young women, so that they can emancipate themselves, get a job, earn their own money and not be destined to remain housewives and live solely by their role as mothers.

-It is currently lvery difficult for Afghans to flee the country, as the Taliban already control all the country's borders and some of its airports.
+It is currently very difficult for Afghan men and women to flee the country, as the Taliban already control all the country's borders and some of its airports.

 Shortly before the arrival of the Taliban, all posters and advertisements depicting women and mannequins in the streets of Kabul were whitewashed, and the beauty salons that had sprung up in Kabul in recent years covered their windows in black paint, but some forms of resistance movement were emerging in certain Afghan cities.
 Several women dared to demonstrate in the streets of Kabul to preserve their rights.
 They courageously chanted slogans such as "Work, education and political participation are rights for all women".

-In some media, Afghan women have spoken out to denounce the fact that their cause has been instrumentalized for years, and that they feel betrayed by the international community.
+In some media, Afghan women spoke out to denounce the fact that their cause has been instrumentalized for years, and that they feel betrayed by the international community.

-Elia is a menstrual panties brand that supports the emancipation and freedom of women worldwide.
+Elia is a menstrual panties brand that supports women's emancipation and freedom worldwide.

 Sources :